paulvpop/clip-download-merge-save-open-access-gis-layers/tutorial.md

+This tutorial will help a user to clip-and-download (using google Earth Engine) or download-and-(merge)-clip (using R and/or QGIS) large open access rasters.
+Specifically, in this case, data from [Core Stack](https://ee-corestackdev.projects.earthengine.app/view/core-stack-gee-app) and [google Open Buildings](https://sites.research.google/gr/open-buildings/) will be used.
+This makes the downloads smaller or the data smaller after download, so that unnecessary download and/or storage can be avoided.
+This will also help in loading the layers in QGIS without it crashing or hanging.
+Once loaded in QGIS, they can further be merged, clipped to desired area, and then saved.

 Many GIS layers are publicly available from [CoRE Stack](https://ee-corestackdev.projects.earthengine.app/view/core-stack-gee-app).
 The download links are available from the [CoRE Stack GEE Layers Links sheet](https://docs.google.com/spreadsheets/d/1xS5d7vgyjyoqqnmmajKDZBx9qS6GqyAdSbNDR62ot2Y/edit?gid=0#gid=0).
 The drainage layer available for the entirety of India in the geojson format is 12.37 GB in size.
 Such large files requires large amount of data to download as well